Vasily257/react-mesto-api-full/README.md

 - to get/create/register/login a user and to update his data
 - to get/create/delete the cards and to manage the card likes

-Also the project has the express-server which processes and validates API-requests.
+Also the project has the server on the Express.js which processes and validates API-requests.
 This server protected by the CORS, the Helmet and the Rate limit.

 ## Technology stack
 `JS`, `React.js`, `Express.js`, `MongoDB`, `Git`